lake-wg/authz/draft-ietf-lake-authz.md

       |                              |
       |                              |
 ~~~~~~~~~~~
-{: #fig-u-initiator title="ELA when U is the EDHOC Initiator." artwork-align="center"}
+{: #fig-u-initiator title="In ELA default flow, U is the EDHOC Initiator." artwork-align="center"}

+In the ELA default flow, once message_2 processing is finalized (including processing of EAD_2), U considers V authenticated through W.

 ### U is the Responder {#u-responder}

-ELA also works with U as the EDHOC Responder, a setup we refer to as the ELA reverse flow, as shown in {{fig-u-responder}}.
+ELA also works with U as the EDHOC Responder, a setup we refer to as the "ELA reverse flow", as shown in {{fig-u-responder}}.

-We present this variant as a set of changes to the regular protocol flow, so that U can run as the EDHOC Responder.
+We present this variant as a set of changes to the regular protocol flow.
-The changes include:
+That is, here we only describe the differences in processing, when compared to the ELA default flow.

+Here is a summary of the changes needed in the ELA reverse flow:

 * Voucher_Info and Voucher are transported in EDHOC message_2 and message_3, respectively (instead of message_1 and message_2).
 * The EAD_2 and EAD_3 fields carry EAD items identified with labels TBD1 and TBD2, respectively.
 * The VREQ / VRES protocol takes place between message_2 and message_3.
 * The Voucher_Request carries G_Y instead of G_X, and the transcript hash TH_2 instead of the hash H_message_1.
+* Stateless operation of V (see {{stateless-v}}) is not supported

 ~~~~~~~~~~~ aasvg
 +-----+-----+                  +-----------+